 In Syria, social media is extremely polarised and tribal where poisoned perceptions of the conflict and conspiracies everywhere while oversimplifications are rife.
 Social media has become a tool of conflict, and Daesh (so-called Islamic State) were one of the first to truly harness the Internet to spread terror, propaganda and recruit followers.
 However, many online users are interpreting the conflict through specific events, often occurring in real-time, without considering the history of Syria and the Middle East or relying on social media ‘warriors’ who are neither impartial nor objective enough to be a credible source.
 Even in the Israeli-Palestinian conflict, it is relatively easy to differentiate the black and white narratives.
 These black and white narratives, while damaging in themselves, and woefully detached from realities occurring on the ground are easier to navigate.
 In Syria, the fog of war has become nearly impossible to navigate (including for this author).

 Even experts, specialists and analysts will often struggle and have become hostage at times to certain narratives whether they be a pro-Russian, pro-Iran, pro-Asad perspective which denies any wrong doing in the war, promotes an anti-Western narrative and stirs conspiracies.
 Flip the coin and one finds an also vast audience of harshly neoliberal narratives which promote regime change, a incredibly naive good vs. evil storyline, and conveniently fails to question the role of regional powers such as Saudi Arabia and Turkey, indeed the Western powers is also fuelling the Middle Eastern conflicts, not just the Al-Asads and Putins of this world.
-Journalists, for example Patrick Cockburn, Robert Fisk and Max Blumenthal, who have decided not to subscribe to oversimplified, frequently insidious narratives, are vilified and smeared as Al-Asad apologists, anti-Western, anti-American or pro-Russian.
+Journalists, for example Patrick Cockburn, and Robert Fisk who have decided not to subscribe to oversimplified, frequently insidious narratives, are vilified and smeared as Al-Asad apologists, anti-Western, anti-American or pro-Russian.
 At the other end of the spectrum those who do not subscribe to Al-Asad and Vladimir Putin's version of the Syrian War are smeared as traitors, corporate lackies, fascists, terrorists, Zionists and Islamophobes.
 For social media, these are fairly polite terms given how polarising and deconstructive rhetoric has become.

 An example, in the wake of the chemical attacks in Douma, a user named @Oz Katerji tweeted “Anyone denying the Assad regime uses chemical weapons against civilians is either an idiot or a fascist.
 Take your pick.
 There is no third option.”
 This was then retweeted by Shiraz Maher, who writes regularly for The NewStatesman who concurred saying “Third Option: They’re Both.”
 This not an attempt on the part of this author to smear Mr. Maher or his work whose articles on Syria, Salafi-jihadism’s ideology and in particular his book Salafi-jihadism: The History of an Idea, are exceptional.
 However the tweet is a microcosm of all that is wrong with social media and the Syrian War.
 Does this make someone calling for a thorough investigation or evidence (however clear it may appear that Al-Asad committed war crimes on social media) an “idiot” or a “fascist”?